prantlf/oscript-parser/README.md

 Usage: oslint [option...] [pattern ...]

 Options:
-  -D|--define <name>  define a named value for preprocessor -S|--source <type>  source type is object, script (default) or dump -O|--old-version    expect the old version of OScript. defaults to false -e|--errors-only    print only files that failed the check -w|--warnings       consider warnings as failures too -s|--silent         suppress output
+  --[no]-context      show near source as error context. defaults to true --[no]-colors       enable colors in the terminal. default is auto -D|--define <name>  define a named value for preprocessor -S|--source <type>  source type is object, script (default) or dump -O|--old-version    expect an old version of OScript. defaults to false -e|--errors-only    print only files that failed the check -w|--warnings       consider warnings as failures too -s|--silent         suppress output